Pet Vaccinations at Animal Clinic Of Council Bluffs and Glenwood Veterinary Clinic

 It's important to give your pet vaccinations even if they live indoors and rarely comes into contact with other dogs or cats.
 An emergency could cause you to board your pet in a kennel or they could escape into the neighborhood.
 There is no way to prevent your pet from ever coming into contact with another animal.
 If that animal is carrying a disease it can endanger your pet, unless they have already built up immunity towards it.

-What Type of Diseases in Council Bluffs Do You Vaccinate Against?
+What Type of Diseases Do You Vaccinate Against?

-At Animal Clinic of Council Bluffs, the core dog vaccinations we administer are rabies, distemper, parvovirus and canine hepatitus.
+At Animal Clinic of Council Bluffs and Glenwood Veterinary Clinic, the core dog vaccinations we administer are rabies, distemper, parvovirus and canine hepatitus.
 Your dog will need a rabies booster every year, and the other vaccines will need to be updated every three years or less.

 Depending on your pet's lifestyle, they will need other, non-core, vaccines.
 If your dog spends a lot of time at the dog park or you board it in a kennel, they will need to be vaccinated against bordetella, or kennel cough.
 If your pet spends a lot of time in woodsy areas, we'll vaccinate them against Lyme disease.
 In some areas, especially those with rodents and standing water, leptospirosis is a danger, and we'll need to vaccinate your pet against that.

 Keeping your pet healthy is your first responsibility as a pet owner, and making sure they are immune from disease is a big part of that.
 If your pet hasn't been in for a wellness exam in over a year, it's time to make an appointment.
-Call our office at (712) 323-0598 today.
+Call our Council Bluffs veterinarians at (712) 323-0598 or our Glenwood veterinarians at (712) 527-9454.